 Permanent Account Number (PAN)

 PAN stands for Permanent Account Number and is assigned to all taxpayers in India as it serves as a unique identification number.
-It is a single number and electronic system that holds all the tax-related information for a company or an individual taxpayer.
-It stores all the information pertaining to the taxpayer and acts as a primary key, which can be shared all over the country with various required authorities.
-There cannot be more than 1 assessee holding one Pan as it is unique for each assessee and assigned in such a manner that there is no repetition or duplication.
+It is a single, electronic system that stores all tax-related information for a company or individual taxpayer.
+It stores all the information pertaining to the taxpayer and serves as a primary key, which can be shared with various authorities across the country as required.
+There cannot be more than one assessee holding one PAN, as it is unique for each assessee and assigned in such a manner that there is no repetition or duplication.

 Eligibility